pjtunstall/almondala/README.md

 cargo install wasm-pack
 ```

-Build with:
+Compile the Rust to WebAssembly with

 ```bash
 wasm-pack build --target web --release
 ```

+Then move the `.wasm` file, `almondala_bg.wasm`, and its wasm-bindgen JavaScript wrapper, `almondala.js`, from the new `pkg/` folder, which `wasm-pack` should just have produced, to `static/pkg/`, replacing any previously built versions.

-Start a server, for example with:
+Start a server, for example with

 ```bash
 python3 -m http.server
 ```

-Then open a browser and navigate to `http://localhost:8000/static/`.
+Finally, open a browser and navigate to `http://localhost:8000/static/`.

 ## Usage